-The international Master's degree programme equips the students for engineering medical devices as well as products and place them into the market.
+The international Master's degree programme equips the students for engineering innovative medical devices.
+Furthermore students gain information how to place them into markets.

 Therefor students deepen fundamentals of engineering and science in essential areas of medical technologies and can choose 3 (out of 4) elective modules: Electronics, Biomechanics, Medical Device Software, Materials Technology.
 These are enhanced by courses considering Systems Engineering, Medicine and Clinical Trials and Regulatory Affairs.